syncfusion-content/javascript-docs/js/Grid/Editing.md

 });
 {% endhighlight %}

-Also when you use `UrlAdaptor`, you need to return the data as `JSON` and the JSON object must contain field name as `result` with its value as dataSource and one more field name as `count` with its value as dataSource total records count.
+Also when you use `UrlAdaptor`, you need to return the data as `JSON` and the JSON object must contain a property as `result` with dataSource as its value and one more property `count` with the dataSource total records count as its value.

 The following code example describes the above behavior.